sleeyax/CronetSharp/README.md

 cronetEngine.Destroy();
  ```

- Please note that this library is a little verbose.
+ Please note that this library is built in an explicit way.
- You'll have to clean up unused reources in unmanaged memory yourself by calling `.Destroy()` on objects.
+ You'll have to clean up unused resources in unmanaged memory yourself by calling `.Destroy()` on objects.
  The cronet engine also needs to be started manually with `.Start()`.
  I've chosen to do this because it gives more control to the programmer.
- However, this might change in the future.
+ This decision might change in the future though.

  ### Csharpified
  The typical 'builder pattern' that's overused by Google here can be simplified using C# object initializers.